1Px-Vision/SAR-RF-Real-Time-RF-Signal-Classification/README.md

    * kr260.dtbo
    * shell.json

+### STEP 4: Boot the KR260 with petalinux
+   1. Using Balena Etcher flash the petalinux-sdimage.wic.gz onto a 16 GB SD Card.
+   2. login with username petalinux and set a new password.
+   3. Set up the ethernet connection and have an IP address for SFTP.

 ### Compilation

 1. Create an arch.json file to configure xmodel with the DPU information, "fingerprint" the dpu.bit file.